xablexa/maps-from-fiction/README.md

 This dataset can be downloaded at XXXXXX

 Relevant code will be uploaded to this repository soon.
 In the meantime, email Axel at adb333 [at] cornell.edu for code or for any questions about the paper.

+*Note*: One map has been included in this dataset, but should be excluded: 32000002642652_00000033.jpg This map contains a political cartoon with a map in it, one of the edge cases we chose to exclude.